 The sacrament of Baptism is the foundation of the Christian life, cleansing those who receive it from original and personal sin, making them adopted children of God and members of Christ’s body, the Church.
 Parents looking to have their child Baptized at Holy Family should call the parish office to schedule an appointment with the Pastor.
-Adults who have not been baptized may prepare to enter the Church through our RCIA program.

 The sacrament of Reconciliation reveals God’s desire for every person to be reconciled to Him and live in communion with Him.
 Confessions are heard from 8:30-9:30am on Saturdays or by appointment.